brettcannon/stdlib-stats/README.md

 The `__future__` module is specially treated and put in its own category.

+### Commit stats per file
+`commit_stats.json` tracks the oldest, newest, and SHA hashes of all the commits made on a specific file.

 XXX

-- Commit details (first commit, total commits, commits since released)
+- Commit details (first commit, last commit, total commits, commits since released)
 - Release and date the module was introduced (inferred by the first date of a `X.Y.0` release that comes after the earliest commit of any file for a module);
   https://en.wikipedia.org/wiki/History_of_Python#Table_of_versions